AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-correct-access-key-env-composer-auth.md

 ### Solution

-Update the `env:COMPOSER_AUTH` variable on the Project-level and ensure that it is configured with keys that do have access to the code.
+Update the `env:COMPOSER_AUTH` variable on the Project-level and ensure that it is configured with keys that have access to the code.

 For steps, refer to [Variable levels](/docs/commerce-cloud-service/user-guide/configure/env/variable-levels) in Commerce on Cloud Infrastructure Guide.